na-na-hi/renget/archive/tmd2character_spike.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Medium Pearl | Many would pay a decent price for this.
+1. Big Apple | 	Gives +4 to any outside-combat-action.
-2. Big Apple | 	Gives +4 to any outside-combat-action.
+2. Rawst Berry | Soothes the user.
+Heals Burn.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.